unionai-oss/unionml/docs/source/user_guide.md

 local_app
 ```

-`flytekit-learn` is an opinionated machine learning framework that makes going from
+`flytekit-learn` is a machine learning microframework that makes going from prototype to production fast
-prototype to production fast and simple.
-Taking inspiration from web protocols, `flytekit-learn`
-asks the question:
+and simple.
+Taking inspiration from web protocols, `flytekit-learn` asks the question:

 > Is it possible to define a standard set of functions/methods for machine learning that can be
-> reused in many different contexts, from model training to batch, streaming,
+> reused in many different contexts, from model training to batch or streaming prediction?
-> or event-based prediction?

 ## `flytekit-learn` Apps